devondissel/Cero-Java/README.md

-This fork is for a Spanish translation, made by Yushiko.
-All credit goes out to him.
+This is the uno map, made for Minecraft Java 1.16.5